Apply NowGet More Info

 6. Keep your grades high.
 In the midst of dealing with your extracurricular activities, do not forget to keep your grades as high as possible.
 Getting high grades shows determination, intelligence, and willingness to work hard.
 Once you have taken a course, your transcript is basically set in stone.
 Getting good grades shows you learned what was taught.
 What you learn may not directly relate to your future, but it will always indirectly help you.

-For Montana Tech students who apply to medical, dental, pharmacy, or other professional schools
+Into medical, dental, pharmacy, or other professional schools

 Internships Make a Difference